Dexa Scan Test, Book Bone Density Test in Australia Today

-A DEXA scan, short for Dual-Energy X-ray Absorptiometry, or also commonly known as a bone density scan, is an imaging test using low-power X-rays to measure bone density, body fat, and lean muscle mass.
+A DEXA scan, short for Dual-Energy X-ray Absorptiometry, also commonly known as a bone density scan, is an imaging test using low-power X-rays to measure bone density, body fat, and lean muscle mass.
+If you're looking to schedule a DEXA scan in Australia, this precise and non-invasive test is widely accessible, offering valuable insights into your overall health.

 What: